catalinii/minisatip/README.md

 * -B X : set the app socket write buffer to X KB.
 	* eg: -B 10000 - to set the socket buffer to 10MB

+* --client-send-buffer X : set the socket write buffer for client connections to X KB.
+	- The default value is 0, corresponding to use the kernel default value
+	* eg: --satip-receive-buffer  100 - to set the socket buffer to 100KB
+	* eg: --satip-receive-buffer 1024 - to set the socket buffer to 1MB

 * -z --cache-dir dir : set the app cache directory to dir.
 The directory will be created if it doesn't exist.
 	* defaults to /var/cache/minisatip